virtapi/installimage/styleguide-bash.md

 	echo ""
 } > "$CONFIGFILE"
 ```

+## Functions
+Functions should be pure if possible, e.g. the same input produces the same output and they should not access global variables.
+This makes reasoning about correctness much easier.

 ## Escaping
 We don't want dirty escaping for variables in `echo`, we should prefer printf in these cases, here is a bad example: